Free Registration for IIDE's Digital Marketing 101 Masterclass ends in

 Air India Case Study and Marketing Strategy | IIDE

 Air India is an airline service provider in India.
 It is owned by the Government of India.
 It is a member of Star Alliance, which is one of the largest airline alliances in the world.
-When it was founded in 1932, it was originally owned by TATA sons.
+When it was founded in 1932, it was originally owned by TATA Sons.
 It became a public limited company in 1946.
 Air India since then has strived to be the best in the airline industry in India.

 Knowing how to effectively use digital space to advertise and showcase your brand to a tremendous number of consumers is one of the most sought-after skill sets.
 We provide different types of digital marketing courses for all kinds of learners- students, graduates, and professionals.
+In the Air India case study, we discuss the competitive analysis, marketing strategy, digital presence, and some marketing campaigns.

 So let us begin with learning more about Air India.